bytecodealliance/wasmtime/cranelift/docs/langref.rst

 variable during each iteration.
 Finally, ``v12`` is computed as the induction variable value for the next iteration.

-It can be difficult to generate correct SSA form if the program being converted into Cretonne :term:`IL` contains multiple assignments to the same variables.
+The `cton_frontend` crate contains utilities for translating from programs containing multiple assignments to the same variables into SSA form for Cretonne :term:`IL`.

-Such variables can be presented to Cretonne as :term:`stack slot`\s instead.
+Such variables can also be presented to Cretonne as :term:`stack slot`\s.
-Stack slots are accessed with the :inst:`stack_store` and :inst:`stack_load` instructions which behave more like variable accesses in a typical programming language.
-Cretonne can perform the necessary data-flow analysis to convert stack slots to SSA form.
+Stack slots are accessed with the :inst:`stack_store` and :inst:`stack_load` instructions, and can have their address taken with :inst:`stack_addr`, which supports C-like programming languages where local variables can have their address taken.

 .. _value-types: